Captain Abercromby: Episode titles

 In one episode of the series, "Out of the Hat", Abercromby and his crew briefly find his Grandpa's watch, seen every week in the opening title sequence.
 However, this copy of the watch is dismissed by Admiral Dobbin as being a fake.

 Production

 The show was produced by Wark Clements for BBC Scotland.
 Filming took place from February to July 2001 in Glasgow.
 The series was being filmed at the Media Park in Maryhill, Glasgow but on 22 April a fire took hold of the studio, destroying all sets, props and equipment.
 The production relocated to another nearby studio to complete the filming, after rebuilding as much as they needed to finish filming.
 The music for the show was composed by Rowland Lee.

 Style

 The puppets and design of the show were all created in a child-friendly cartoon style, with the majority of the creatures being Muppet-type puppets (although they were built by Neil Sterenberg's studio, not Jim Henson's).
+The puppet of Abercromby was recycled and later used as Howie for the Canadian preschool TV series Now You Know produced by Little Engine Moving Pictures in 2014.